Bell Hill

 Short-term disability in Nebraska applies when a temporary injury or illness prevents you from working and performing your job duties.

+This insurance typically covers situations like broken bones, sprained muscles, or severe illnesses that temporarily limit your ability to work.
 To qualify, your disability must be temporary and significantly restrict your ability to perform your occupation.

 Understanding Short-Term Disability Insurance Coverage

-When an injury or illness temporarily prevents you from working, disability insurance can provide essential financial support by replacing a portion of your income—typically around 60 to 66% of your average weekly wage—until you recover or can return to your job.
+When an injury or illness temporarily prevents you from working, disability insurance can provide essential financial aid by replacing a portion of your income—typically around 60 to 66% of your average weekly wage—until you recover or can return to your job.

 Understanding short-term disability insurance coverage involves knowing key points: